The Phyto Lab

 Who We Are

-Dr. Megan Phillips (BSc, PhD)
+Dr. Megan Murray (BSc, PhD)

 Environmental Biologist, lab leader, and Lecturer at UTS.

-Megan Phillips is an Environmental Biologist and Lecturer at UTS, specializing in environmental contaminants and local-level remediation strategies.
+Megan Murray is an Environmental Biologist and Lecturer at UTS, specializing in environmental contaminants and local-level remediation strategies.
 Her current research explores the phytoremediation potential of plants, using a targeted contaminant and region-specific approach.
 She is also investigating new and traditional oil spill remediation technologies within a comparative framework.

 Her scientific approach encompasses desktop analysis, fieldwork, and manipulative experiments.
 She primarily works with heavy metal contaminants and petroleum-hydrocarbon mixes.